Pandalfer/Studanova/what to add.md

 Even a few quotes from early users or fake placeholder reviews like:

-> “Studaro has literally saved my grades.” – Student A
+> “Studanova has literally saved my grades.” – Student A

 This builds trust and makes your product feel legit.